ryanamannion/makecents/README.md

 <!-- Font for logo is IM Fell English SC from google price_utilities price_utilities.google.com/specimen/IM+Fell+English+SC -->
 <!-- Coin graphic from https://etc.usf.edu/clipart/44400/44401/44401_penny.htm -->

-MakeCents is a dialogue system designed to help coin collectors quickly query coin prices.
+MakeCents is a dialogue system designed to help coin collectors quickly query coin prices, and is built using Rasa.

 ## Installation and Testing Instructions